 There are so many rules, techniques, gimmicks, eat this not that, eliminate this, do this one workout, etc., etc., etc., that it can be hard for us to see what is actually working for us and what we need to change.

 Let's start with the free challenge that contains your running and workouts for the next week (combines running with strength training) + a full menu plan of healthy recipes!

 Don’t just “go out for a run”.
 Know why you are going for a run.

 Having clear goals will allow you to mentally and physically reach those goals faster!

 If you’re not sure why you are doing a certain run then re-think your routine.

-We talked about this last week but the best thing you can do in your exercise routine when you are trying to lose weight is to constantly change what you do.
+We've talked about this before but the best thing you can do in your exercise routine when you are trying to lose weight is to constantly change what you do.